IBM/edb-tickets/README.md

 In this code pattern, we walk you through a working example of a web application that tracks a companies internal support ticket system.
 The app will allow users to create, assign, manage, and close support tickets.

-All support tickets, users, and support staff will be maintained in a Databases for EDB deployment provisioned on IBM Cloud.
-Other featured technologies include:
+All support tickets, users, and support staff will be maintained in a `Databases for EDB` deployment provisioned on IBM Cloud. `EDB` is a PostgreSQL-based database that provides features such as: high availability, automated backup orchestration, and de-coupled scaling of storage, RAM, and vCPUs.

+Other featured technologies in this code pattern include:

 * [Sequelize](https://sequelize.org/): A Node.js Object-Relational Mapper (ORM) for Postgres, MySQL, and other relational databases.
 * [Node.js](https://nodejs.org): An open-source JavaScript run-time environment for executing server-side JavaScript code.